YieldMasterSolutions/yms_product_calculator/README.md

 4. Push Calculate
 5. Outputs include detailed product and cost calculations
 6. Fully responsive UI with dark mode
+7. Print capability to generate PDF of calculations to share with clients through text, email, or printer.

 ## License:
 This tool is proprietary to YieldMaster Solutions.
 For internal use and field sales enablement only.